framps/raspiBackup/README.md

 # raspiBackup - Backup and restore your running Raspberries

 * Create an unattended full system backup with no shutdown of the system or any other manual intervention just by starting raspiBackup using cron.
 Important services can be stopped before starting the backup and are started again when the backup finished.
-* UI installer configures all major options to get raspiBackup up and running in 5 minutes
+* Menu driven installer installs raspiBackup and configures all major options to get raspiBackup up and running in 5 minutes
 * Any device mountable on Linux can be used as backup space (local USB disk, remote nfs drive, remote samba share, remote ssh server using sshfs, remote ftp server using curlftpfs, webdav drive using davfs, ...).
 * Standard Linux backup tools dd, tar and rsync can be used to create the backup.
 * dd and tar are full backups. rsync uses hardlinks for an incremental backup